Nabtesco (OTCMKTS:NCTKF) Sets New 52-Week High at $46.00

 Nabtesco Co.
-(OTCMKTS:NCTKF)’s stock price hit a new 52-week high on Monday .
-The company traded as high as $46.00 and last traded at $46.00, with a volume of 0 shares traded.
+(OTCMKTS:NCTKF) reached a new 52-week high during trading on Monday .
+The company traded as high as $46.00 and last traded at $46.00, with a volume of 0 shares.
 The stock had previously closed at $46.00.

-Separately, Zacks Investment Research lowered Nabtesco from a “hold” rating to a “strong sell” rating in a research report on Thursday, May 13th.
+Separately, Zacks Investment Research cut Nabtesco from a “hold” rating to a “strong sell” rating in a report on Thursday, May 13th.

 Nabtesco Corporation manufactures and sells equipment in the industrial, daily life, and environmental fields in Japan and internationally.
 It operates through Component Solutions, Transport Solutions, Accessibility Solutions, and Manufacturing Solutions segments.
 The company offers precision reduction gears for industrial robots' joints; hydraulic equipment, such as traveling unit for crawlers, control valve for mini excavators, and swing unit for hydraulic excavators; railroad vehicle equipment, such as railroad vehicle brake systems, door operating units, test equipment, brake shoes, seat turning equipment, and snow removal devices; and aircraft equipment comprising flight control actuation systems and high voltage electric power distribution units.